Should college students have credit cards?

 Credit card options for college students

-Or you can see if you’re pre-approved for some Capital One credit cards, like the Capital One Platinum Secured card.
-The pre-approval process is quick and only requires some basic info.
-And finding out if you’re pre-approved before you apply won’t hurt your credit score.
+If you’ve decided you’re ready for it, you could see whether you’re pre-approved for some Capital One credit card offers, like the Capital One Platinum Secured card or a Capital One Student credit card.
+The pre-approval process is quick, only requires some basic info and won’t hurt your credit scores.